USDA-FSA/fsa-design-system/components/alerts/index.md

 ---
 layout: page
 parent: "Components"
-title: "Alerts"
+title: "Inline Alerts"
-intro: "Alerts help to provide messaging for the User during specific actions or events."
+intro: "Inline Alerts help to provide inline, page-level messaging to the User.
+These may be as the result of a user's specific actions or unsolicited messages."
 jump_menu: true
 ---